Onewheel vs Electric Skateboard (Comparison)

 Why do I bring this up?

 Well, because I’m familiar with a board that has four wheels.
-When you perform deep toeside/heelside carves on a Onewheel, it’s more wobbly.
+It’s more wobbly when you perform deep toeside/heelside carves on a Onewheel than an electric skateboard.

 What do I mean exactly?